-- Two hundred thirty-two bus-related fatalities in 2017 represented a 1% decrease from 234 fatal bus collisions during 2016.
+- Two hundred thirty-two bus-related fatalities in 2017 represented a 1% decrease from 234 fatal bus collisions in 2016.

-- Intercity municipal buses accounted for 13% of the bus caused deaths from 2007 to 2017, with only 13 fatal traffic accidents in 2017, the lowest recorded number since the FMCSA has gathered bus crash data.
+- Intercity municipal buses accounted for 13% of the bus-caused deaths from 2007 to 2017, with only 13 fatal traffic accidents in 2017, the lowest recorded number since the FMCSA gathered bus crash data.

-- Annually, around 1,000 people riding or located near city buses will suffer injuries.
+- Around 1,000 people riding or located near city buses will annually suffer injuries.

 - 25% of bus crashes involve severe pedestrian injury or wrongful death.

-- Over 60% of bus-related deaths happened when another vehicle struck the bus.
+- Over 60% of bus-related deaths involved two or more vehicles.

 Commercial Transportation Vehicle Mishaps Rising?